UFFDA

 What's next

-v1 is one endpoint: enrich fields you bring.
+v1 has two endpoints.
 What's next, in rough order:

 • Async/batch jobs — for collections larger than 25 or compute that needs more than 30 seconds.
 The sync cap and timeout are v1 constraints, not permanent ones.